Sium sisarum

 Skirret has a cluster of bright white, sweetish, somewhat aromatic roots, each approximately 15–20 cm in length.
 These are used as a vegetable in the same manner as the common salsify, black salsify and the parsnip.

 History

-The plant is of Chinese origin, but arrived in Europe by or before Roman times.
+The plant is of Chinese origin, but had arrived in Europe by Roman times.
 It is presumed to be the siser mentioned by Pliny the Elder as a favourite of the Emperor Tiberius, though this may have also been a reference to a parsnip or carrot.

 The twelfth-century Benedictine abbess Hildegard von Bingen discussed the medicinal properties of skirret in her work Physica: